patrickrall/Qumquat/README.md

 ## Snapshots

 We often want to compare quantum states.
-Above we used `x.perp` to measure the inner product of a register and target state.
-If we want to measure the inner product between two pure states in two registers, we could use the swap test.
+Above we used `x.perp` to measure the inner product of a register and a known target state.
+If we want to measure the inner product between two unknown pure states in two registers, we could use the swap test.
 The helper function `qq.swap` makes this trivial.

 ```python
 # registers to compare